chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_search_examples.rst

    $ knife search node <query_to_run> -a <main_attribute>.<nested_attribute>

-Another way to find a nested attribute, you can use an under score (_) to separate by attributes, for example a query like this would find all nodes that run a specific version of Ruby:
+To build a search query to use more than one attribute, use an underscore ( _ ) to separate each attribute.
+For example, the following query will search for all nodes running a specific version of |ruby|:

 .. code-block:: bash